 Derek Wynn begins his sixth season as an assistant coach at Long Beach State.

-In 2011-12, Wynn helped engineer LBSU's run to the Big West Tournament championship game, marking its first appearance in the finals since 2001.
+In 2011-12, Wynn helped engineer LBSU's run to the Big West Tournament championship game.
 The Beach defeated top-seeded Cal Poly and No. 2 seed Cal State Northridge to reach the title game for the first time since 2001.

 Wynn came to Long Beach State from USC where he served as an assistant from 2004-09.
 In each of his first two seasons, the Trojans advanced to the NCAA Tournament.

 Prior to his stint at USC, Wynn was an assistant at Pepperdine (2000-04).
 During his time in Malibu, he helped lead the Waves to five postseason appearances and three West Coast Conference titles.